- BASI Level 2 Qualification

 Instructors should be very careful if they are offered work without a permit because, if caught (through the regular police checks on ski schools and individuals), the financial penalties are severe for all parties concerned and could result in deportation from Switzerland!

-An instructor cannot work in Switzerland independently without holding the Swiss level 3 qualification and Patente.
-This is difficult to obtain and a time-consuming process.
-Again, not only are penalties severe but, just as importantly, neither the instructor nor the clients are covered by insurance.
+An instructor cannot work in Switzerland independently without holding the Swiss level 3 qualification and Patente through either of the routes for gaining equivalence shown below.
+This can be is difficult to obtain and a time-consuming process.